Social Security Disability’s Common Conditions: Depression

 One of the most common conditions that can qualify Americans for Social Security disability benefits is depression.
 Some estimates show as many as half of all Social Security Disability claimants suffer from this mental disorder.

-To qualify for benefits based on depression, an individual must either meet certain disability criteria, which is found at the Social Security Administration’s website, or be granted a medical-vocational allowance based on the severity of the depression and a number of other factors, including work history, age, other impairments, and educational level.
+To qualify for benefits based on depression, an individual must either meet specific disability criteria, which are found on the Social Security Administration’s website, or be granted a medical-vocational allowance based on the severity of the depression and several other factors, including work history, age, other impairments, and educational level.

 • Lack of interest or pleasure in most activities